When Issues with Cannabis Use Become Abuse and Dependence

 Catalina Behavioral Health acknowledges that cannabis products are widely available after legalization.
 However, we still warn our clients against smoking cannabis after finding recovery and help others overcome cannabis as their primary substance of choice.

-We invite you to join us as we look deeper into the debates surrounding smoking cannabis and discuss what may constitute heavy use.
-And, we would like to remind you that treatment support is available at Catalina if marijuana has become a problem for yourself or someone you care about.
+And, we would like to remind you that treatment support is available at Catalina if marijuana has become a problem for you or someone you care about.

-Get Effective Detox and Rehab Options at Catalina
+Get Effective Marijuana Treatrment Options at Catalina

 What Is Considered Heavy Marijuana Use?
 Look at These Factors

 Defining heavy marijuana use depends on several factors.
 Just as with consuming alcohol or other drugs, everyone experiences addiction in their own way.
+Heavy weed use is generally considered heavy when someone uses cannabis daily or multiple times per day, or consumes larger amounts in one sitting or on a regular basis.

 Some of the determining factors include the following about what constitutes heavy marijuana use:

 A heavy user of marijuana has a greater likelihood of developing physical and mental health issues.
 Awareness of the problem is often the foundation for fixing it and restoring your well-being.
+Self assessment and recognizing signs of heavy use are crucial for understanding your use patterns.
+As tolerance develops, users may need higher doses to achieve the same effects.

 As an informal assessment tool, our marijuana addiction quiz can help you determine whether cannabis use has become problematic for yourself (or a loved one).
+Here are some signs to consider below.

 Chronic users of weed will undoubtedly argue that the use of this increasingly popular drug has health benefits and then point to the medical marijuana industry.